Naamio/naamio/docs/structure.md

     <tr>
         <td>_data</td>
         <td>
             Well-formatted site data should be placed here.
+The <code>Naamio</code>
-The `Naamio` engine will autoload all data files in this directory, and they will be accessible via `site.data`.
+            engine will autoload all data files in this directory.
         </td>
     </tr>
     <tr>